 Quality education helps youth and adults achieve their full potential

-The Heart of Illinois United Way works to ensure that our children are ready to succeed when they enter kindergarten and people of all ages are prepared for work, postsecondary education and life.
-By preparing children to enter school and providing them ongoing resources throughout their education, they’ll be able to reach their academic and career potential.
+The Heart of Illinois United Way works to ensure our children are ready to succeed when they enter kindergarten and people of all ages are prepared for work, postsecondary education, and life.

 United Way funded education programs provide . . .

 - Ages Pre-K through adult with literacy success

 - After school tutoring that leads to grade promotion

 - Mentoring that improves grades and social-emotional skills

 - Parenting skills that build healthy parent-child relationships

 “Our daughter had never attended a formal school.
 She passed her kindergarten assessment with flying colors and we are so proud of her.
 She is excited to meet new friends in school this fall.” – Parents of a student enrolled in a United Way funded preschool program.